Our Values

 If you are a current GT AE graduate student interested in conducting your AE 8900 project or MS thesis in our group, you must

-Have taken AE 6230 - Structural Dynamics or AE 4220 - Structural Dynamics and Aeroelasticity (or equivalent classes at other institutions)
+Have taken AE 6230 - Structural Dynamics or AE 4220 - Structural Dynamics and Aeroelasticity (or equivalent classes)

 How AE 8900 MS research works in my group

-AE8900 research will work as described for undergraduate students.
-The difference will be in the complexity and length of the project.
+AE8900 research will work as described for UG research.
+The main difference will be in the project's complexity and expected level of independence.

 How MS thesis and PhD research work in my group